 Here’s Your Month-by-Month Guide to the Best Time to Buy Almost Everything

-Some purchases are impossible to plan: car repairs, patches for a leaky roof, a working furnace right before the big snowstorm hits.
+Some purchases are tough to plan: car repairs, patches for a leaky roof, a working air conditioner amid a heat wave.

 But more often than not, you can plan ahead for life’s necessities — and some non-necessities, too.